f90/Wave-U-Net/README.md

 ## Requirements

 GPU strongly recommended to avoid very long training times.

-Python 2.7
-Python package requirements below:
+The project is based on Python 2.7 and requires [libsndfile](http://mega-nerd.com/libsndfile/) to be installed.

+Then, the following Python packages need to be installed:

 ```
+numpy==1.15.4
 sacred==0.7.3
 tensorflow-gpu==1.8.0
-librosa==0.6.1
+librosa==0.6.2
 scikit-image==0.13.1
 soundfile==0.10.2
 scikits.audiolab==0.11.0
 lxml==4.2.1
 musdb==0.2.3
 museval==0.2.0
+google==2.0.1
+protobuf==3.4.0
 ```

+Alternatively to ``tensorflow-gpu`` the CPU version of TF, ``tensorflow`` can be used, if there is no GPU available.
-These required packages are also saved in the file requirements.txt located in this repository, so you can clone the repository and then execute the following in the downloaded repository's path to install all the required packages at once:
+All the above packages are also saved in the file ``requirements.txt`` located in this repository, so you can clone the repository and then execute the following in the downloaded repository's path to install all the required packages at once:

 ``pip install -r requirements.txt``

 ### Download datasets

-To try our vocal separator model variant on your own songs, skip to the last section, since the datasets are not needed.
+To directly use the pre-trained models we provide for download to separate your own songs, now skip directly to the [last section](#test), since the datasets are not needed in that case.

-To reproduce the experiments in the paper (and train all the models), you need to download the datasets below.
-You can of course use your own datasets for separation, but for this you would need to modify the code manually, which will not be discussed here.
+To reproduce the experiments in the paper (train all the models), you need to download the datasets below.
+You can of course use your own datasets for training, but for this you would need to modify the code manually, which will not be discussed here.

 #### MUSDB18